 There are very few parking spots at Johnson Lake so we highly suggest that you arrive early!
 Once we arrived and parked on the public side of Johnson Lake, we unpacked our truck and were lucky enough to score a picnic table near the water.
 The trees line the lake so there is no beach and there are only a couple of small spots to launch kayaks, small boats, and paddleboards.

 We brought an inflatable paddleboard with us which is amazing to travel with because it easily folds up into a travel bag.
 It takes roughly ten minutes to inflate and we all took turns pumping the air into it.

-The day we visited Johnson Lake there were only a handful of people there so we pretty much had the lake to ourselves.
-The water was ice cold but it does warm up a little in the middle of summer.
-The top of the water gets warm but the bottom is still quite cold.
+The day we visited Johnson Lake, there were only a handful of people there so we pretty much had the lake to ourselves.
+The water was ice cold but it did warm up a little in the middle of summer.
+The top of the water gets warm, but the bottom is still quite cold.
 Regardless of the temperature, the color of the water is exquisite and the surroundings are so remote and peaceful.

 The fishing at Johnson Lake is best in June and July when 1.5 to 2 lb. trout are common.
 If you have a special fly or lure, you may be rewarded with a 3 to 5-pound trout.
 We brought along our tackle box to do some fishing and see if we could catch some fish.
 We came a bit early in the season and our boys are young and restless so they didn’t catch anything but certainly enjoyed trying!

 Hiking and Biking Trails

 While we did not do any hiking or biking during our visit, there is the Johnson Lake Trail System that offers trails of varying lengths from 3 km to 22 km long.
 The Johnson Lake Trail System was originally established in 2006 for horses, but it is suitable for all levels of hiking and biking.
 The trial options are:

 - JOHNSON LAKE LOOP TRAIL – 22.4 KM